-Register your company with Export.gov then identify your nearest US Export Assistance Center.
-This process will help you to evaluate your export readiness, locate training programs and access overseas market research.
+Register your company with the U.S. Commercial Service and identify your nearest U.S. Export Assistance Center.
+This process will help you to evaluate your export readiness, locate training programs, and access overseas market research.

 Investing in The Bahamas

-Potential investors: Getting Started.
+Potential investors: Getting Started

 If you are considering investment in The Bahamas, here are some steps you may wish to consider as you get started:

-Current investors: Staying Connected.
+Current investors: Staying Connected

 If you are a current U.S. investor in The Bahamas, the U.S Embassy wants to stay in touch.
 Here are a few steps you can take to keep the channels of communication open:

-Add us to your mailing lists – we are always happy to stay informed
+- Add us to your mailing lists – we are always happy to stay informed.

 Working in The Bahamas

-In this section you will find information on business visas, travel advisories, and anti-corruption tools.”
+In this section you will find information on business visas, travel advisories, and anti-corruption tools.

-The Foreign Corrupt Practices Act (FCPA) is an important anti-corruption tool designed to discourage corrupt business practices in favor of free and fair markets.
-The FCPA prohibits promising, offering, giving or authorizing giving anything of value to a foreign government official where the purpose is to obtain or retain business.
+The FCPA is an important anti-corruption tool designed to discourage corrupt business practices in favor of free and fair markets.
+The FCPA prohibits promising, offering, giving, or authorizing giving anything of value to a foreign government official where the purpose is to obtain or retain business.
 These prohibitions apply to U.S. persons, both individuals and companies, and companies that are listed on U.S. exchanges.
 The statute also requires companies publicly traded in the U.S. to keep accurate books and records and implement appropriate internal controls.

 A party to a transaction seeking to know whether a proposed course of conduct would violate the FCPA can take advantage of the opinion procedure established by the statue.
-Within 30 days of receiving a description of a proposed course of conduct in writing, the Attorney General will provide the party with a written opinion on whether the proposed conduct would violate the FCPA.
+Within 30 days of receiving a description of a proposed course of conduct in writing, the Office of the U.S. Attorney General will provide the party with a written opinion on whether the proposed conduct would violate the FCPA.
 Not only do opinions provide the requesting party with a rebuttable presumption that the conduct does not violate the FCPA, but DOJ publishes past opinions which can provide guidance for other companies facing similar situations.